imKokoT/simple-backup-tool/README.md

 python backup.py
 ```
 If you have done all right, backup will created successfully.
+Also *backup.py* has additional options, see help with `python backup.py -h` option.

 ## Restore your data
 To restore simply run